Sessions available November 9, 14, and 17

 Registration

-Only individuals that complete the prerequisite class will be eligible to register for the course.
-Course registration will open the week before Thanksgiving, and seats are available on a first-come, first-served basis.
-Members of the DC Beekeepers Alliance receive priority access to the course: remaining seats will be offered around December 1 to those who sign up for notification (form below).
-Student seats are not reserved until registration and payment are complete.
+Only individuals who complete the prerequisite class will be eligible to register for the course.
+Course registration will open the weekend after Thanksgiving, and seats are available on a first-come, first-served basis.
+Members of the DC Beekeepers Alliance receive priority access to the course: remaining seats will be offered December 6 to those who have also completed the prerequisite but are not DCBA members.

 Schedule

-Those who complete all class sessions receive a Certificate of Completion, introduction to a mentor, and connections to suppliers of equipment and bees.
+Those who complete all class lectures receive a Certificate of Completion, introduction to a mentor, and connections to suppliers of equipment and bees.

-Demand for urban beekeeping classes wildly outstrips supply: there are more than 700 households on the notification list and we urge you to explore all options available for beekeeping education.
+Demand for urban beekeeping classes is high.
+We urge you to explore all options available for beekeeping education.

 We are not the only local source for quality beekeeper education!
 Other area beekeeping associations that also offer courses include: